-Excessive Absences are defined as follows: 38 or more hours in one school month (30 day period) with or without legitimate excuse 65 or more hours in one school year with or without legitimate excuse.
+Excessive Absences are defined as follows: 38 or more hours in one school month (30-day period) with or without a legitimate excuse; 65 or more hours in one school year with or without a legitimate excuse.

-.Procedures for Excessive Absences
+Procedures for Excessive Absences

-1. The district will notify the student's parents in writing within 7 days of the triggering absence.
-2. All absences excluding medical absences after the 65 hours will count towards habitual truancy.
+1. The district will notify the student's parents in writing within seven (7) days of the triggering absence.
+2. All absences excluding medical absences after the 65 hours will count toward habitual truancy.

-Habitual Truancy is defined as follows: 30 or more consecutive hours without a legitimate excuse; or 42 or more hours in one school month (30 day period) without a legitimate excuse; or 72 or more hours in one school year without a legitimate excuse.
+Habitual Truancy is defined as follows: 30 or more consecutive hours without a legitimate excuse; or 42 or more hours in one school month (30-day period) without a legitimate excuse; or 72 or more hours in one school year without a legitimate excuse.